jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 He unwound the handkerchief and held out his hand.
 It gave even my hardened nerves a shudder to look at it.
 There were four protruding fingers and a horrid red,

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 135

 spongy surface where the thumb should have been.
 It had been hacked or torn right out from the roots.
 “Good heavens!”
 I cried, “this is a terrible injury.
 It must have bled consider-